Sign In / Sign Out

 The A. Wade Smith Memorial Lecture on Race Relations was created in 1995 to perpetuate the work of a man who had devoted his life to the idea of racial parity.
 As professor and chair of sociology at Arizona State University, A. Wade Smith worked tirelessly to improve race relations on the ASU campus and within the greater community.

-The William S. Tod Professor of Religion and African American Studies at Princeton University
+Leon Forrest Professor of Sociology and African American Studies at Northwestern University

 ASU Tempe campus

 Free and open to the public.
 Seating is limited and on a first come, first served basis.
 Doors will open at 6:30 p.m.

 Aldon Morris, the Leon Forrest Professor of Sociology and African American Studies at Northwestern University, will offer a critical and insightful view of scholarship and activism while focusing on the lessons of W. E. B. Du Bois in the age of Trumpism at the 22nd annual A. Wade Smith Memorial Lecture on Race Relations.

 The lecture will be held on Friday, April 14 at 7 p.m. in the College Avenue Commons Auditorium on the Tempe campus.

 Aldon Morris interests include race, social inequality, religion, politics, W. E. B. Du Bois and social movements.
 Morris is the author of the award-winning book, “The Origins of the Civil rights Movement,” which won the Distinguished Contribution to Scholarship Award from the American Sociological Association.
 He is co-editor of two volumes, “Frontiers in Social Movement Theory” and “Opposition Consciousness.”

 Morris’ book, “The Scholar Denied: W. E. B. Du Bois and the Birth of American Sociology,” was published in 2015 by the University of California Press.
 In 2015, it won the R.R.
 Hawkins Award from The Association of American Publishers.